Geoxin/Comment_on_YSR21-SRL_by_Zhang-and-Wen/README.md

 # Comment_on_YSR21-SRL
-Data and scripts used in "Comment on YSR21-SRL" and its "additional note", and a [duplication](https://drive.google.com/file/d/1wNkmC2OmnrXnHrW1BGAVshxsK_vXWoDM/view?usp=drive_link) of the uploaded acrchive of the commented authors' [reply](https://github.com/yiyanguiuc/Data-used-in-Reply-to-Zhang-and-Wen).
+- Data and scripts used in "Comment on YSR21-SRL" and its "additional note", and a [duplication](https://drive.google.com/file/d/1wNkmC2OmnrXnHrW1BGAVshxsK_vXWoDM/view?usp=drive_link) of the uploaded acrchive of the commented authors' [reply](https://github.com/yiyanguiuc/Data-used-in-Reply-to-Zhang-and-Wen).
+- All dataset archive could be accessed via [Google drive](https://drive.google.com/drive/folders/1UTYFrVcsD4f5Gl1H8fE8Cw8pLZmHhQFF?usp=drive_link) (due to file-size restriction in Github).

 ### References:
 - Yang, Y., X. Song, and A. T. Ringler (2021).
 An Evaluation of the Timing Accuracy of Global and Regional Seismic Stations and Networks, Seismol.
 Res.
 Lett., 93, no. 1, 161-172, doi: [10.1785/0220210232](https://doi.org/10.1785/0220210232).